NasaGeek/noise-generator/README.md

 ## Usage

 ### Initial setup
-1. Add the integration (see above).
+1. Go to **Settings → Devices & Services →  Noise Generator → Configure (cogwheel icon)**.
-2. Give your profile a name and choose a variation:
+2. Give your profile a name and choose a variation from the drop-down list:
    - **Colored noises** – white, pink, brown, or custom (opens a second form).
-   - **Tonal noises** – gentle beep, mellow bell, soft sweep, warm drone, or custom tonal (opens a tonal form).
+   - **Tonal noises** – various pre-sets or custom tonal (opens a tonal form).
 3. Set the volume (0–1) and optional random seed.
 4. Save.
 The profile appears immediately under Media → Noise Generator.